Santana9937/Photospheric_Code/README.md

 ./main_protospheric_code

-and hit enter to run the code.
+and hit enter to run the code (executable file).
 Running the code with the parameters in the repository should take under a minute.

 ### Output files of code